 The single best (and only) creator-focused comic book law course on Earth!
 Or so we believe.
 The course was designed to make sure you could learn everything we can possibly cram into four weeks.

 What if I don’t know anything about the law?

 Have no fear, this course is geared for the novice.
-Joe will take you through all the foundational elements.
-Joe will also be available to answer any questions should they arise.
+Joe will take you through all the foundational elements and be available to answer any questions should they arise.